Accessibility statement – Authorisation and Decisions Service

 • This statement was drafted on 1 April 2019.

-We are happy to receive feedback on the accessibility of these pages.
-You can contact us in the following ways:
+We are happy to receive feedback on the accessibility of this service.

 • The Authorisation Centre is responsible for the accessibility of the Authorisation Service and will also respond to feedback on accessibility.